 Sometimes how we look at things influences how they appear to us.
 Nature has disappearing acts that, like the night sky, remind us that while we can’t see something it doesn’t mean it isn’t there.
 The crystalline structures within the cells that cover some creatures behold secret methods of communication based on how their angles reflect light.

 While the females always appear invisible the males have additional scale positions that reflect other colors from brilliant indigo to shining gold.
 As they move through the water they seem to flash in and out of existence, disappearing then reappearing a little further away.

 Peafowl, birds related pheasants, are also fascinating creatures.
 Whereas the female peahens are somewhat drab in color, the male peacock’s magnificent trailing plumage is structured with crystalline scales that reflect light in glorious colors.

 It has recently been discovered that the rustling of peacock tail feathers is inaudible to humans but can be heard by other birds.
-So even if its iridescent tail is not within visual range the peacock can send secret alluring or warning messages.
+So, even if its iridescent tail is not within visual range the peacock can send secret alluring or warning messages.

 Indigo is named after the dark blue dye derived from several species of flowering plants in the indigofera genus belonging to the pea family.
 It has been the most popular dye color throughout history, but it has an ethereal quality.

-Throughout European history indigo dye was reserved for the rich and royal due to its local rarity and the cost of importing it from the east.
+Moreover, throughout European history indigo dye was reserved for the rich and royal due to its local rarity and the cost of importing it from the east.
 And due to its tendency to fade anyone wearing clothing or decorating with deep blue would imply wealth as faded items could afford to be replaced.

 Learn more: The next color we will focus on will be violet.

 © 2018 Julianne Bien.
 Spectrahue.com.
 The ideas and opinions expressed herein are based on the author’s experience and exploration in the field.
 No medical claims are made or implied.